Ding Ling: Life in the early People's Republic of China

 In 1949 and 1950, Ding criticized the base tastes of much popular literature, but also recognized that revolutionary literature was not yet well-developed.
 She called for the rejection of "the vulgar and outmoded butterfly literature style," but also emphasized that it was necessary to "do research on the interests of readers" in order to "keep[] the masses in mind."
 Ding favored worker-peasant-soldier literature and art but recognized that this form was "not yet very mature."

+In 1950, Ding founded the Literary Lecture Institute, one of the most widely-known programs for to encourage and develop workers to write.

-In 1954, Ding was awarded the second prize of the Soviet State Prize for Literature for "The Sun Shines on the Sanggan River", and in 1954, Ding was elected to the PRC's first National People's Congress.
+In 1954, Ding was awarded the second prize of the Stalin Prize for Literature for "The Sun Shines on the Sanggan River", and in 1954, Ding was elected to the PRC's first National People's Congress.

 Purge and exile

 In 1955, Ding's former League of Left-Wing Writers colleague Hu Feng, who helped her escape from Nanjing to Shanghai in 1936, underwent a massive purge, with claims that he was leading a "Hu Feng Counter-Revolutionary Clique".
 Under the political climate, Ding criticized Hu in a critical article "Where Do Enemies Come From", which was published in the People's Daily on May 23, 1955, No. 3.
 Hu was later sentenced to prison for 14 years and would not be rehabilitated until 1979.

-Soon, Ding Ling herself was criticized.
-In July 1955, Lu Dingyi wrote an article accusing Ding of "liberalism and individualism", and in August, she was designated as the leader member of the "Ding Ling and Chen Qixia Anti-Party Small Group".
-Ding was expelled from the Communist Party on December 6.
+Ding was criticized during the Sufan Movement for allegedly forming an anti-party clique with Chen Qixia.
+In 1955, Lu Dingyi submitted a report detailing Ding's perceived faults to the Central Committee.
+Mao reviewed the report and approved the Central Propaganda Department's creation of a group to investigate Ding's historic issues, including the note she had written to the KMT in 1933.

+In August 1956, Ding Ling filed a response to the allegation that she had formed an anti-party clique.
+As part of her response, she criticized Zhou Yang for his extramarital affair.
+Ding's criticism of Zhou was widely circulated among CCP officials.
+Zhou alleged that Ding was unchaste and not loyal to the CCP.
+Although in 1957 Zhou apologized for going too far in his allegation, he remained a lifelong political opponent and critic of Ding.

+On 24 October 1956, the Central Propaganda Department released The Conclusion of the Investigation on Comrade Ding Ling's Historical Issues, which stated that Ding had engaged in an act of betrayal while held captive by the KMT in Nanjing.
+Ding filed an appeal.

 In 1957 the Anti-Rightist Campaign started.
-Because Ding authorized the publication of Wang Shiwei's "Wild Lily Flower" in Yan'an, she was designated as a rightist, and was disqualified from the National People's Congress in February 1958.
+Zhou reversed his position from his apologies earlier that year and again alleged that Ding was disloyal.
+In September 1957, Mao denounced Ding and described her as a bourgeois intellectual who should be expelled from the party.